jfwalker/EdgeTest/README.md

 DeletedTaxa.txt: This is a list of taxa that were not present in a gene, for book keeping. conflicts.txt: This is created if you have pxbp identify conflicts against your clade of interest

+### Summarizing the data

+There is a lot more you can do with this, and more developments to come soon but right now I have a basic summary that will list your relationships in order of likelihood.
+This is assuming you've already run the edge tester

+EX: `python src/EdgeSummarizer.py -i output_folder_EdgeTest/Likelihoods.txt -b`